Current Honors College Student Guide: Honors College Engagement Procedure

 Purpose

 To foster civic engagement, personal growth and leadership development among Honors College students while maintaining the college’s commitment to community impact and academic excellence.
 Volunteer activities should be in the interest of the public good rather than private interest.
+The Honors College supports students in their service participation in various student organizations and recognize service that is completed with other student orgs or off campus groups.

 Engagement Points